exadel-inc/etoolbox-authoring-kit/docs/md/etoolbox-lists.md

     private String icon;
 }
 ```
-The List Items have a default view which enumerates all the available properties.
-However, this can be customized.
-You can add an Item preview section to a List Item.
+The List Items have a default view which enumerates all non-system properties.
+However, this view can be customized in several ways:
+1) You can add an Item preview section to a List Item.
 To do this, create a new `itemPreview.html` file in your Item's folder (in our case, `/apps/listItems/statusCode`).
-This preview will be displayed next to the properties.
+This preview will be displayed next to the info section.
+2) You can also customize the info section itself.
+To do this, create a new `itemInfo.html` file in your Item's folder.
+This view will be displayed instead of the default info section.

 ### Editing a List